Untitled

 Essential Objectives

-13. Demonstrate the ability to create resources, set appropriate permissions for cloud-based files and applications, and apply file management principles on local and remote networks.
+3. Demonstrate the ability to set appropriate permissions for cloud-based files and applications and apply file management principles to local and remote networks.

 Required Technology